ANATOMY & PHYSIOLOGY

 hormone

-A substance that is produced in tiny amounts in one part of an organism and is transported to other parts where it has a definite physiological effect.
-They also often affect the functioning of other hormone-producing tissues so that the effects can be complex and integrated.
-Hormones influence the rate at which reactions proceed.
-They are important in both animals and plants.
+A hormone is a substance that is produced in tiny amounts in one part of an organism and is transported to other parts where it has a definite physiological effect.
+Hormones also often affect the functioning of other hormone-producing tissues so that the effects can be complex and integrated.
+They influence the rate at which reactions proceed.
+They are important in both animals and plants, affecting growth, differentiation, metabolism, digestive function, mineral and fluid balance.

 Hormones do not fall into any one particular chemical class.
 They may be steroids, peptides, or relatively simple compounds such as adrenaline.

-Plant hormones, called phytohormones (e.g. auxins, play a prominent role in plant growth.
+Plant hormones, called phytohormones (e.g., auxins and gibberllins), play a prominent role in plant growth.

 Principal hormones in the human body